nce/oci-free-cloud-k8s/README.md

-# ⎈ Oracle Cloud kubernetes free tier setup
+# ⎈ Oracle Cloud Kubernetes free tier setup

 This repository leverages Oracle Cloud's [always free tier][oci-free-tier] to provision a kubernetes cluster.
 In its current setup there are **no monthly costs** anymore, as I've now moved